 All patients with symptomatic inguinal hernias should be referred for operative management.

-The patient should be informed that they may need surgery in the future.
+If the decision is made to observe, the need for surgery in the future should be explained.
 They should also be educated on the signs and symptoms of an irreducible hernia, bowel obstruction and strangulation.

 Hernia repairs may take one of three forms:

 There are several options for open surgical repair.
 These include the Lichtenstein tension free mesh, Shouldice and McVay repair.

 The open approach offers a number of advantages over a laparoscopic approach such as reduced operative time, lower costs and the ability to be completed under local anaesthetic.

 As a general rule, those presenting with a complicated hernia are operated on via an open inguinal incision - this may be supplemented by laparoscopy or laparotomy when needed.